stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

           - **Delimiter**: Select the delimiter you want to use.
 Stitch will use the **comma** (`,`) option by default, but you may also use **pipes** (`|`) and **tabs** (`\t`).
           - **Quote all elements in key-value pairs**: If selected, Stitch will place all elements of key-value pairs in quotes.
 For example: `{a: 123}` will be stored as `"a","123"`

+      - title: "Define Webhook Loading Notifications"
+        anchor: "define-webhook-loading-notifications"
+        content: |
+          {% include note.html content="This step is optional." %}

+          Webhooks allow external services to be notified when an event happens.
+If you choose, you can configure a webhook for Stitch to notify you when data is successfully loaded into your bucket.

+          Webhook notifications are sent on a per-integration basis.
+This means that every time Stitch successfully loads data for an integration, a summary webhook will be sent to the URL you define.
+To learn more about utilizing this feature, check out our [Webhook Notifications guide]().

+          [PLACEHOLDER]

+          To enable this feature, check the **Post to a webhook URL each time loading to S3 completes** box.

+          In the **Webhook URL** field, paste the URL Stitch should send the webhook to.

       - title: "Define S3 Object Key"
         anchor: "define-s3-object-key"
         content: |